Magnetar Giant Flare Originated GRB 200415A: Transient GeV emission, Time-Resolved $\rm E_p~ -~L_{iso}$ Correlation, and Implications: Analysis

-To ascertain the detection of the GRB, we selected the cleaner "\sw{Pass 8 source}" class (\sw{evclass} = 128 and \sw{evtype} = 3) with response function \sw{P8R3\_SOURCE\_V2}.
-The corresponding model for extragalactic diffused gamma-ray background \sw{iso\_P8R3\_SOURCE\_V2.txt} is used and for the galactic contribution, diffused gamma-ray emission is estimated using the official galactic interstellar emission model \sw{gll\_iem\_07.fits}.
-For the interval of a 10,000 s before the GRB and also from the trigger time to 1000 s, we performed unbinned likelihood analysis and have shown the residual test-statistic map in Figure \ref{fig:LAT_detection}.
-In short duration of 500 s and 1000 s, the analyses show that the GRB is more prominently detected in the first interval than the latter.
-On a scale of one day, the photons are still sparsely distributed and thus unbinned likelihood analysis is performed using \sw{gtlike}.
+On a scale of 1 day, the photons are still sparsely distributed and thus unbinned likelihood analysis is performed using \sw{gtlike}.
 The GRB contribution to the observed statistics is evaluated using a \sw{powerlaw2}\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/source\_models.html\#PowerLaw2}} model, and flux (photon and energy flux) is calculated in 0.1 - 10 GeV energy range.
-The upper limits are obtained by assuming a spectral shape with index equal to -2.
-The spectral results and upper limits are listed in Table \ref{tab:12YearsHalfs}.
-The photon flux and luminosity upper limits are also plotted in Figure \ref{fig:LAT_detection}(a).
+The upper limits are obtained by assuming a spectral shape with an index equal to -2.
+LAT detected high energy photons in the first temporal bin (firebrick colored data-point in Figure \ref{fig:LAT_1Day}(a)) after the trigger-time.
+To set a reference limit on flux from the direction of the observed LAT emission, we also analysed the 11.5 years of \fermi-data using binned likelihood analysis in bin-sizes of six months.
+The spectral parameters of the models for the sources within $3^\circ$ centred on the GRB position (as marked by the yellow circle in Figure \ref{fig:LAT_detection}) are kept free for the likelihood analysis.
+The flux upper limits and corresponding luminosity are plotted in Figure \ref{fig:LAT_1Day} (b).